ZackWilde27/FlatOut2-HLSLToSHA/README.md

   // All code in here will end up in the pixel shader of the SHA file }
 ```
+It can be called PixelShader, psMainD3D9, or just psMain

 The inputs of the PixelShader function corrospond to texture samples, so to output the first texture:
 ```hlsl